parsiya/parsiya.net/content/post/2021/2021-03-17-attack-surface-analysis-2-custom-uri/index.markdown

 * [Understanding Protocols on docs.microsoft.com][understanding-protocols] is an oldie but a goodie.
 * [Exploiting Custom Protocol Handlers in Windows][exploiting-uri] by Andrey Polkovnychenko.
+  * Update 2024: The original article is gone, replaced with a Wayback Machine link.
 * [Provoking Windows - DragonCon 2016 - start at slide 77][provoking-windows] by Jeremy Brown.
+  * Update 2024: The old URL was invalid, fixed it.
 * [URI Use and Abuse - Black Hat Europe 2008 - slides][uri-use-abuse-slides] and
   [whitepaper][uri-use-abuse-wp] by Nathan McFeters, Billy Rios, and Rob Carter.
 * [Electron's bug, ShellExecute to blame?][shellexecute-codecolorist] by